GoogleCloudPlatform/genai-databases-retrieval-app/README.md

-# Database Query Extension
+# GenAI Database Retrieval App

-Note: This project is experimental and is not an officially supported Google product.
+Note: This project is for demonstration only and is not an officially supported Google product.

 ## Introduction

-This project is intended to be a working demo showcasing how to extend an LLM-based application using Cloud Databases for [Retrieval Augmented Generation (RAG)][rag].
-It's intended to both demonstrate how to best use advanced RAG patterns with Databases, as well as provide a basic outline for extending your own LLMs.
+This project demonstrates production-quality practices for using techniques like [Retrieval Augmented Generation (RAG)][rag] and [ReACT][react] to extend your Gen AI application with information from Cloud Databases.

 This demo showcases an "SFO Airport Assistant": a San Francisco Airport-based AI assistant that has access to information about airports, flights, and